Greytown, New Zealand: European settlement

+Samuel Oates Gum Tree

+In 1856, Wellington worker Samuel Oates made the trip over the Remutaka Range for employment.
+Oates brought with him a wooden wheelbarrow, which carried tools along with 12 gum tree saplings intended for delivery to Carterton — thought to be the first mail delivery over the range by vehicle.
+Upon reaching Greytown, Oates visited the Rising Sun Hotel, leaving the wheelbarrow and its contents outside.
+While Oates was in the hotel, three of the gum trees were taken from the wheelbarrow.
+It was not until many years later that one of the missing trees was found growing outside St Luke's Anglican Church on the main road.
+At over 160 years old, the tree now stands at 40 metres tall, and was a finalist in the 2025 New Zealand Tree of the Year competition.

 Marae and Māori Parliament

-Pāpāwai Marae is located east of Greytown.
+A historic settlement and marae is located at Pāpāwai, east of Greytown.
 It is affiliated with the Ngāti Kahungunu hapū of Ngāti Kahukuranui o Kahungunu Kauiti, Ngāti Meroiti and Ngāti Moe, and the Rangitāne hapū of Ngāti Meroiti, Ngāti Moe, Ngāti Tauiao and Ngāti Tūkoko.

 The marae's meeting house, named Hikurangi, dates from 1888 and is unique in that the magnificent carved ancestors that surround the pā face inward.
 In the late 19th century the wharenui was an important site of Te Kotahitanga, the Māori parliament movement.
 In the 1890s sessions were held at Pāpāwai, and were reported in Huia Tangata Kotahi, a Māori-language newspaper published by Īhāia Hūtana from 1893 to 1895.
 A large building was constructed at Pāpāwai to house the parliament, used for sessions in 1897 and 1898.
 The parliament passed a resolution to end the sale of Māori land and was visited by Governor General Lord Ranfurly, and by Premier Richard Seddon.
 From the 1910s Pāpāwai fell into disrepair, and little was done until the 1960s when conservation work was carried out on the carved figures.
 In the late 1980s the marae was fully restored, and is again in full use by the community.

-The Māori name for Greytown is Te Hūpēnui, the literal translation of which is "the big snot", better translated as "the fluid that comes out of your nose at a tangi or funeral".
+The Māori name for Greytown is Hūpēnui, the literal translation of which is "the big snot", better translated as "the fluid that comes out of your nose at a tangi or funeral".

-In October 2020, the Government committed $2,179,654 from the Provincial Growth Fund to upgrade Ngāi Tumapuhia a Rangi ki Okautete, Motuwairaka, Pāpāwai, Kohunui, Hurunui o Rangi and Te Oreore marae.
-The projects were expected to create 19.8 full time jobs.